Advanced Millimeter-Wave Radar System for Real-Time Multiple-Human Tracking and Fall Detection: System Evaluation

 \subsection{Human Fall Detection Evaluation}

-We evaluate the human status using the data classified as True Positives (TP) in the last Section \ref{sec: Multiple Human Tracking Evaluation}.
-Fig.\ref{fig: Evaluation_Fall_Detection_Confusion_Matrix} illustrates the confusion matrix for the three statuses we classified: standing, sitting, and fall detection (lying or sitting on the ground).
-We achieve a high accuracy level of 98.2\% for fall detection and 93.1\% for standing.
-Although we observe a relatively lower accuracy of 89.2\% when the target is sitting, it is noteworthy that most of the false cases are classified as standing rather than fall detection.
-This indicates that, while our system has approximately a 7\% to 8\% chance of misjudgment between standing and sitting statuses, it effectively distinguishes fall detection from the other two statuses.
+We evaluated the human status using the data classified as True Positives (TP) in the last Section \ref{subsec: Multiple Human Tracking Evaluation}.
+Figure~\ref{fig: Evaluation_Fall_Detection_Confusion_Matrix} illustrates the confusion matrix for the three statuses we classified: walking, sitting, and fall detected (lying or sitting on the ground).
+We achieved a high sensitivity level of 99.0\% for fall detection and 97.7\% for walking.
+Although we observed a relatively lower sensitivity of 92.6\% when the target is sitting, it is noteworthy that most of the false cases are classified as walking rather than fall detection.
+This indicates that, while our system has approximately a 2\% to 7\% chance of misjudgment between walking and sitting statuses, it effectively distinguishes fall detection from the other two statuses.
+This is proved by the average F1 score of 96.7\% across all three categories, with a particularly high F1 score of 99.5\% for fall detection.
+Our system boasts an average precision of 97.1\% and sensitivity of 96.4\%, with an overall accuracy rate of 96.3\%.

-Fig.\ref{fig: Evaluation_Fall_Detection} displays the 3D point cloud when a human target falls in the left column.
-The middle column shows the moving trajectories with the target status marked by green (standing), yellow (sitting), and red (fall detected) dots.
+Figure~\ref{fig: Evaluation_Fall_Detection} displays a 3D point cloud for when a human target falls in the left column.
+The middle column shows the moving trajectories with the target status marked in green (walking), yellow (sitting), and red (fall detected) dots.
 The camera image serves as the ground truth.
-When human targets fall and lie on the ground, the point clouds are concentrated at a lower height, allowing them to be identified as a fall on the ground using the method introduced in Section \ref{sec: Fall Detection}.
+When human targets fall and lie on the ground, the point clouds are concentrated at a lower height, allowing them to be identified as a fall on the ground using the method introduced in Section \ref{subsec: Fall Detection}.